Lizard Hollow Observatory

 Theodore W. Fusby, Engineering Consultant

-at the Kitt Peak National Observatory,
+Kitt Peak National Observatory.

 Please click here to enter the main LHO main pages.

-LHO actively supports the IAU Task Force
+LHO has been proud to support the IAU Task Force

 for the Preservation and Digitization of Photographic Plates